thebestjiaozi/TrendBlaze-TiktokJam-Hackathon/README.md

 Web Development: Using Streamlit, we gained significant experience in building interactive and user-friendly web applications.
 We learned how to create dynamic pages and handle user inputs efficiently.

-Natural Language Processing (NLP): We expanded our knowledge in NLP, particularly in using tools like TfidfVectorizer and SentimentIntensityAnalyzer to analyze and interpret text data.
+Natural Language Processing (NLP): We expanded our knowledge in NLP, particularly by using tools like TfidfVectorizer and SentimentIntensityAnalyzer to analyze and interpret text data.

 # What's next for TrendBlaze